MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/in-browser-protection.md

 Users with in-browser protection have a smoother experience, with less latency or app compatibility issues, and a higher level of security protection.

+> [!NOTE]
-In-browser protection is applied on the work profile only.
-For more information, see
+> In-browser protection is applied on the Microsoft Edge for Business work profile only.
+For more information, see [User access for in-browser protection](#user-access-for-in-browser-protection).
+>

 ## Prerequisites

-This section lists the supported platforms for in-browser protection with Microsoft Edge for Business.
+In-browser protection is applied on the work profile only, using Microsoft Edge for Business with the following requirements:

 |Requirement  |Description  |
 |---------|---------|